sethgonzales/Language-Suggester/README.md

 ## Known Bugs

 * Viewing not optimized for mobile devices or smaller screens.
-* Python snake gif not scaling with window.
 * Logic could be simplified using different methodology.
 * Logic does not incorporate ALL possible majorities.